 By Jeremy Plumley

-Army Community Service Coordinator
+Stuttgart Army Community Service Coordinator

 Relocating to a new duty location, whether it be stateside or in a foreign country, can seem like a daunting task.
-Army Community Service is here to assist you and make your transition from one location to the next as simple as possible.
-Our Relocation Readiness Program (RRP) covers a variety of services to assist you during the relocation process and will continue doing so even after arriving at your new duty location.
+Army Community Service (ACS) is here to assist you and make your transition from one location to the next as simple as possible.
+ACS services are open all Active Duty Service Members and their families as well as DOD Civilians and contractors.